zhouhufeng/FAVORannotator/README.md

 ### For more detailed instructions of how to use FAVORannotator in Harvard FASRC Slurm Cluster, please refer to the detailed tutorial [here](https://github.com/zhouhufeng/FAVORannotator/blob/main/Docs/Tutorial/Demos/FASRC.md).

+## Install and prepare the back-end database（FAVORannotator CSV version）

+FAVORannotator (CSV version) depends on the xsv software and the **FAVOR** database in CSV format.
+Please install the <a href="https://github.com/BurntSushi/xsv">**xsv** software</a> and download the <a href="http://favor.genohub.org">**FAVOR** database CSV files</a> (under the "FAVORannotator" tab) before using the FAVORannotator (CSV version).

+## Install XSV （FAVORannotator CSV version）

+The following steps have been written for several primary scenarios in order to best account for all possibilities.
+Taking the widely used operating system (ubuntu) on cluster/cloud VM as an example.

+Please install the <a href="https://github.com/BurntSushi/xsv">**xsv** software</a> accordingly.

 ## Dependencies